 Lily's Cottage, Weardale Local Area

-St John's Chapel is a small, rural village but still manages to house two pubs, two cafes, a Co-op and an antiques shop!
+St John's Chapel is a small, rural village but still manages to house two pubs, a cafe and a Co-op.
 It lies in the heart of the North Pennines Area of Outstanding Natural Beauty which is one of the most unspoilt areas in the country.
 There are many fantastic walks from the village and we have a collection of leaflets in the cottage to give you some ideas for routes. - our favourite walk is Slitt Wood in Westgate which takes in some beautiful woodlands, wild waterfalls and old mine works and, if you are feeling fit and walk all the way to West Rigg, offers some amazing views of the dale.

 The nearest town to the east is Stanhope (pronounced locally as "Stanup") - a thriving market town where there are some lovely boutique shops, a fish and chip shop, the Durham Dales Centre, a butchers, a grocers, a larger Co-op and the famous Fossil Tree.
 There is a fantastic walk up around Ashes Quarry which starts in the town centre and ends in your choice of cafes or pubs (there are plenty to choose from).
 Stanhope is also the home to the Weardale Railway who sadly don't have a steam engine currently but they have some fantastic special events for the whole family.

 The nearest town to the west is the "Highest Market Town in England" Alston - another thriving market town with great facilities and a fantastic small museum down by the South Tynedale Railway.
 To get to Alston you also pass by Killhope Lead Mining Museum which is a great place to learn more about the industrial history of the area and to try to spot some red squirrels.